 • suvorexant (Belsomra)

-Talk to your doctor immediately about any side effects you experience.
+Also talk with your doctor immediately about any side effects you experience while taking the medication.

 Over-the-counter sleep aids

-Many people prefer to use nonprescription sleep aid medications, such as antihistamines, to cause drowsiness.
+Many people prefer to use nonprescription sleep aid medications, such as antihistamines, to initiate drowsiness.
+But these shouldn’t be used as a long-term insomnia treatment.

 Antihistamines can also reduce the quality of sleep and cause side effects, such as: